uafgeoteach/GEOS604_seismo/README.md

 # GEOS604_seismo
-GEOS 604 Seismology (U. Alaska Fairbanks)
+GEOS 604 &mdash; Seismology
+Department of Geosciences, University of Alaska Fairbanks
+Bryant Chow.

 This class repository contains a Conda environment install file `environment.yml` that is necessary to complete all homeworks.